“Are you okay?”

 I look up and clearly see

-that magnet from where I’m sitting: In case of a stroke, act FAST.
-Face.
-Arm.
-Speech.
+that refrigerator magnet from where I sit: In case of a stroke, act FAST.

 “I think I need to go